rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Providing a Light HTTP Mock

 - A light mock can be used in place of the actual Http service
-- Note the use of `as` to assert the type of our mock.
+- Note the use of `as` to assert the type of our mock
-- A Jasmine spy provides the mock implementation of the get method.
+- A Jasmine spy provides the mock implementation of the get method

 ```ts
 describe('toDoService', () => {